Skip to main content

 Click to view

-Before setting up the MCP server, ensure you have the StackGen CLI installed and configured.
+• Before setting up the MCP server, ensure you have the StackGen CLI installed and configured.
 This is the command-line tool that will run the MCP server.

-The MCP server connects to the StackGen cloud service, so you will need a StackGen token.
+• A StackGen token for this cloud account.
 This token authenticates your requests and grants access to your StackGen account.

 2. Connect to an AI Tool